-Investment in real estate held for sale
+Real estate owned, held for sale

-Real estate held for sale includes real estate acquired in full or partial settlement of loan obligations generally through foreclosure that is being marketed for sale.
-Real estate held for sale is recorded at acquisition at the lower of the recorded investment in the loan, plus any senior indebtedness, or at the property's net realizable value, which is the fair value less estimated costs to sell, as applicable.
+Real estate owned, held for sale includes real estate acquired in full or partial settlement of loan obligations generally through foreclosure that is being marketed for sale.
+Real estate owned, held for sale is recorded at acquisition at the lower of the recorded investment in the loan, plus any senior indebtedness, or at the property's net realizable value, which is the fair value less estimated costs to sell, as applicable.
 Any excess of the recorded investment in the loan over the net realizable value is charged against the allowance for loan losses.
 The fair value estimates are derived from information available in the real estate markets including similar property, and often require the experience and judgment of third parties such as commercial real estate appraisers and brokers.
 The estimates figure materially in calculating the value of the property at acquisition, the level of charge to the allowance for loan losses and any subsequent valuation reserves.
 After acquisition, costs incurred relating to the development and improvement of property is capitalized to the extent they do not cause the recorded value to exceed the net realizable value, whereas costs relating to holding and disposition of the property are expensed as incurred.
 After acquisition, real estate held for sale is analyzed periodically for changes in fair values and any subsequent write down is charged to operating expenses.
-Any recovery in the fair value subsequent to such a write down is recorded - not to exceed the net realizable value at acquisition - as an offset to operating expenses.
-Gains or losses on sale of the property are recorded in other income or expense.
-Recognition of gains on the sale of real estate is dependent upon the transaction meeting certain criteria related to the nature of the property and the terms of the sale including potential seller financing.
+Any recovery in the fair value subsequent to such a write down is recorded - not to exceed the net realizable value a acquisition - as an offset to operating expenses.
+Gains or losses on all of the property are recognition of gains on the sale of real estate is dependent upon the transaction meeting certain criteria related to the nature of the property and the terms of the sale is necorded in other income or expense.
+Recognition of gains on the sale of real estate is dependent upon the transaction meeting certain criteria related to the nature of the property and the terms of the sale is dependent upon the transac